CANCELLED: 2020 Summer Choral Institute

-Stan Engebretson – Artistic Director of the National Philharmonic Chorale and Head of Choral Music at George Mason University; Director of Music at The New York Avenue Presbyterian Church in Washington, DC
+Stan Engebretson – Artistic Director of the National Philharmonic Chorale; Director of Choral Studies at George Mason University; Director of Music at The New York Avenue Presbyterian Church in Washington, DC

 Stan Engebretson has conducted and taught throughout the United States and in Europe, and has studied with great masters of choral music, including Robert Shaw, Gregg Smith, Richard Westenburg, Roger Wagner, and Eric Ericson.
 A North Dakota native, he received his Bachelor of Music and Master of Music degrees in Piano and Voice from the University of North Dakota, and his Doctor of Musical Arts in Conducting from Stanford University.
 He has led choirs in Venice’s Cathedral or St. Mark and taught in Cologne, Trier, St. Moritz, Barcelona, and Reykjavik.
 Engebretson is Director of Music at the historic New York Avenue Presbyterian Church; Professor of Music and Director of Choral Studies at George Mason University; and for 24 years has shaped the ensemble that is now the National Philharmonic Chorale.
 Engebretson is also proficient and performs in the jazz medium.

 Molly Donnelly – Mezzo Soprano and Professor of Music at Montgomery College